nirantak/hue-api/docs/cli.md

 ### `hue bridge get`

-Get the config of a Hue Bridge
+Get the config of a Bridge

 **Usage**: